July 23, 2019

 10. The last step is to configure the job options.
 Here, you can enable application-aware mode, change tracking, network acceleration, and bandwidth throttling as well as encryption.
 Alternatively, you can leave default settings.
 Click Finish to complete the configuration process.

 As you can see, the process of creating Nutanix AHV backup job is simple and can be accomplished in just a few clicks.
-Request a live demo by one of our engineers or download a full-featured free trial to test the product in your virtual environment today and see for yourself the multiple benefits that NAKIVO Backup & Replication provides.
+Request a live demo by one of our engineers or download Free Trial to test the product in your virtual environment today and see for yourself the multiple benefits that NAKIVO Backup & Replication provides.